bogardpd/lodging_data_utils/README.md

 # Hotel Data Utilities

 This package contains utilities for working with a traveler’s personal lodging log.
+In addition to hotel stays, this log can also document stays at short-term-rentals, stays with friends and family, and even overnight flights.

 ## Data Structure

 These scripts use a GeoPackage (.gpkg) file as their primary data source.
 The structure of this file is documented in [Data Structure](docs/data_structure.md).

-## Nights, Mornings, and Evenings
+## Definitions: Nights, Mornings, and Evenings

 Hotel stays are measured (and billed) by nights rather than days.
 A one-night stay generally involves two separate calendar days (check in on one day and check out the next).
 Likewise, longer stays involve one more day than nights; for example, a four-night stay involves five calendar days.